 Letters of Recommendation (3)

-The confidential letters can be submitted electronically by recommenders indicated on the on-line application, or may be placed in sealed envelopes and included with your application materials, or sent directly to the department by the recommenders.
+The confidential letters can be submitted electronically by recommenders indicated on the on-line application.
 Writers should be in a position to rank the applicant’s performance as a student and/or researcher.

 A personal statement should be written providing the department with information about the applicant not found in his or her transcripts and other official documents.
 For example, statements can include personal histories, professional and academic goals, and specific research interests if applicable.